Love your plants, but they hate the cold? Whether you have an outdoor garden or potted plants, follow these tips for protecting your plants in winter.

 Don’t forget any empty clay pots left behind outdoors.
 Clay pots breathe, absorbing and releasing water, and that’s why plants grow so well in them.
 When they freeze, they develop cracks and can eventually shatter.
 Bring them indoors for the winter or store them somewhere outdoors where they won’t get wet.

-While protecting your plants from colder temperatures, we hope you’ll consider purchasing an American Home Shield® Home Warranty Plan to protect up to 21 major home system components and appliances.
+While protecting your plants in winter from colder temperatures, we hope you’ll consider purchasing an American Home Shield® Home Warranty Plan to protect up to 21 major home system components and appliances.
 You can even choose a flexible plan that fits your needs and budget.